Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Related Work

 \subsection{Model Learning in Recommendation}

-As we know, the data matrices are highly sparse in many real-world applications.
-Two strategies have been widely utilized in recent studies to optimize the recommender system models as follows: (1) negative sampling strategy \cite{rendle2009bpr, xia2020multiplex, gao2019learning} and (2) non-sampling strategy \cite{xiao2017learning,chen2019efficient,chen2020efficient,chen2020tois,chen2021graph}.

-Negative sampling strategy samples negative instances from the missing data.
-As a widely-used learning framework, BPR \cite{rendle2009bpr} randomly samples negative instances from missing entries, maximizing the margin between the model prediction of observed entries and that of sampled negatives.
-In this way, the number of negative instances is greatly reduced, making the overall time complexity controllable.
-However, the sampling-based methods usually converge slower and the design of the sampler is of great concern for the performance.
-Non-sampling strategy treats all the missing data as negative.
-For instance, WMF \cite{hu2008collaborative} treats all missing entries as negative instances with a label of 0, but assigns them a low weight in point-wise regression learning.
-Traditional non-sampling learning methods mostly based on Alternating Least Squares (ALS) \cite{hu2008collaborative,he2016fast}.
-Besides, some researchers learn from all training samples with fast Batch Gradient Descent (BGD) \cite{xin2018batch,yuan2018fbgd}.
-However, these methods cannot be applied to neural networks-based methods.
-Recently, ENMF \cite{chen2020tois} develops fast optimization methods to accumulate learning for neural recommendation models, which shows superiority in many scenarios \cite{chen2021graph,chen2020efficient}.
-However, there have not been specific efficient learning frameworks for heterogeneous scenarios.

-In this work, we come up with a novel generalized learning framework for the multi-behavior recommendation, which learning the selection criteria and user preference automatically.
-To the best of our knowledge, our work is the first study to learning CF models with the help of selection criterion learning in heterogeneous scenarios.
-Moreover, our framework can be applied to optimize arbitrary user preference CF models effectively.
+As we know, data matrices are highly sparse in many real-world applications.
+Two types of approaches have been widely utilized in recent studies to optimize the recommender system models as follows: (1) negative sampling approaches \cite{rendle2009bpr, gao2019learning} and (2) non-sampling approaches \cite{xiao2017learning,chen2019efficient,chen2020efficient,chen2020tois,chen2021graph}.
+The negative sampling approaches generate negative examples from missing data.
+As a widely-used learning framework, BPR \cite{rendle2009bpr} selects negative examples out of missing entries at random and then maximizes the distance between the prediction of observed interaction and that of sampled negative samples.
+Unfortunately, existing sampling-based approaches typically converge slower and the design of the sampler is of great concern for the performance.
+Non-sampling approaches treat all missing interactions as negative.
+For instance, WMF \cite{hu2008collaborative} treats all missing data as negative examples with labels set to zero, but assigns them a low weight in the regression objective.
+Traditional non-sampling learning methods are mostly based on Alternating Least Squares (ALS) \cite{hu2008collaborative,he2016fast}.
+However, these methods cannot be applied to neural network-based methods. \R{Recently, ENMF \cite{chen2020tois} develops fast optimization methods to accumulate learning for neural recommendation models and various multi-behavior methods adopt the binary regression loss in the multi-task learning framework to achieve the state-of-the-art performance~\cite{chen2021graph,chen2020efficient}.
+However, these methods do not consider the various preference strengths of implicit data and heterogeneous selection criteria for different behaviors.
+To tackle this, we come up with a novel generalized framework for learning multi-behavior recommender systems, which learns the selection criteria and user preference automatically.
+To the best of our knowledge, we are the first to learn CF models with the help of selection criterion learning in heterogeneous scenarios.}